TaxFairness/LymeTaxIncr2022/About.md

 During Lyme’s last full revaluation in 2021, several serious errors skewed the property valuations.
 This shifted much of the burden of taxes from Lyme’s more expensive homes onto its modest priced homes.
 The following year (2022) we saw the same inequitable pattern, and the effects will continue until the Town completes a new full revaluation.

-This chart shows the Sale Price (blue dots) vs. the Appraised Value (orange dots) for 42 recent sales over the last 15 months.
-The Appraised Value should reflect the actual “market price” since it is a major factor in a parcel’s property tax bill.
+This chart shows the Sale Price (blue dots) vs. the Appraised Value (orange dots above or below the blue dot) for 42 recent sales over the last 15 months.
+The Appraised Value should reflect the actual “market price”.
+(The goal of a revaluation would be to bring all the orange dots so they are within 10% - above or below - the blue actual sale price.)

 <img style="max-width:90%; margin-left:auto; margin-right:auto; display:block; height:auto" src="./images/Sales-vs-Appraisal-2021-to-present.png" >

+Instead, the revaluation of 2021 gave appraised values (orange) that are significantly _below_ the blue dots (actual sale price).
+This is especially true for higher-value properties: many appraised values are hundreds of thousands of dollars below the sale price.
+(A difference of $100,000 gives a savings of about $2,400 per year in Lyme.)

-However there is a major disparity between the actual Sale Price and the Appraised Value for higher-value properties.
-Many expensive homes are under-appraised by several hundred thousand dollars, giving a significant savings on the property tax bill.
+Since Appraised Value is a major factor in a parcel’s property tax bill, those properties are under-appraised, giving a significant property tax savings.
-Since those properties’ taxes are lower, the remaining properties in town must make up the difference with higher taxes to balance the Town’s budget.
+Because those properties pay lower taxes, the tax burden shifts to the remaining properties in town to balance the Town’s budget.

 The remedy is to perform a full revaluation – to “revalue” all the properties in Lyme, ensuring that homes in all price ranges carry their fair share of the property tax burden.
-That’s the reason we have created the petition below to place this question on the Warrant for Town Meeting in March 2023.
+That’s the reason we created the Warrant Article below for Town Meeting in March 2023.

 ## The Warrant Article